alan-turing-institute/data-safe-haven/docs/source/deployment/security_checklist.md

 #### Network rules ({ref}`policy_tier_2` and above):

-There are network rules permitting access to the remote desktop gateway from allow-listed IP addresses only
+There are network rules permitting access to the portal from allowed IP addresses only

 - Navigate to the NSG for this SRE in the portal:
     - {{pear}} `NSG_SHM_<SHM ID>_SRE_<SRE ID>_GUACAMOLE`